Large rock martin: Breeding

-Rock martin pairs often nest alone, although where suitable sites are available small loose colonies may form with up to 40 pairs.
+Large rock martin pairs often nest alone, although where suitable sites are available small loose colonies may form with up to 40 pairs.
 These martins aggressively defend their nesting territory against conspecifics and other species.
 Breeding dates vary geographically and with local weather conditions.
 Two broods are common, and three have been raised in a season.
 Breeding occurs mainly through August and September.
 The nest, built by both adults over several weeks, is made from several hundred mud pellets and lined with soft dry grass or sometimes feathers.
 It may be a half-cup when constructed under an overhang on a vertical wall or cliff, or bowl-shaped like that of the barn swallow when placed on a sheltered ledge.
 The nest may be built on a rock cliff face, in a crevice or on a man-made structure, and is often re-used for the second brood and in subsequent years.

 The clutch is usually two or three buff-white eggs blotched with sepia or grey-brown particularly at the wide end.
 The average egg size in South Africa was 20.8 × 14.1 mm with a weight of 2.17 g.
 Both adults incubate the eggs for 16–19 days prior to hatching and feed the chicks about ten times an hour until they fledge and for several days after they can fly.
 The fledging time can vary from 22–24 days to 25–30 days, though the latter estimates probably take into account fledged young returning to the nest for food.